Published: 03-26-2026, 11:15 am | Updated: 06-19-2026, 11:41 am

 Real Interest Rate = Nominal Yield − Expected Inflation

 The nominal yield is the stated return on a Treasury bond.
-The 10-year U.S. Treasury, for example, currently yields around 4.39%.
+The 10-year U.S. Treasury currently yields around 4.33%.
 But that number alone tells you nothing about whether holding that bond actually grows your purchasing power.

-If inflation runs at 2.38% annually, your real return is just 1.9%.
+If inflation runs at approximately 2.29% annually (the current 10-year breakeven rate), your real return is roughly 2.04%.
 That is the true cost of choosing bonds over gold.

 Gold yields nothing.
 No coupon, no dividend, no guaranteed return.
 Its entire value proposition rests on what it protects against: inflation, currency debasement, and financial system instability.